0xMukesh/hashnode-blogs/ckzckohff0c24yus17une8zny.md

 ![](https://imgur.com/iHGXcv1.png)

 This occurred because there is no `tailwind.css` file but you would see that the file is been created.
-If in your case the file didn't create then create a new file named `tailwind.css` in the `app` directory and copy and paste the css from this gist, https://gist.github.com/Kira272921/4541f16d37e6ab4d278ccdcaf3c7e36b
+If in your case the file didn't create then create a new file named `tailwind.css` in the `app` directory and copy and paste the CSS from this gist, https://gist.github.com/Kira272921/4541f16d37e6ab4d278ccdcaf3c7e36b

 ### 💻 Using @tailwindcss/typography plugin

 Let's open the `app/routes/posts.jsx` file and add few styling.

-> As `app/routes/posts.jsx` file is the layout file for all the blog posts, if few add any kind of styling then it would reflect back in the blog posts pages
+> As `app/routes/posts.jsx` file is the layout file for all the blog posts, if few add any kind of styling then it would reflect in the blog posts pages

 ```jsx
 return (